 Two of our findings point directly to readily applicable practical advice for researchers.
-First, we find that small adjustments to the wording of SWB questions are effective in shifting respondents' introspections in the expected direction.
+First, we find that small adjustments to the wording of SWB questions are effective in shifting respondents' weights in the expected direction.
 Our advice based on this finding depends on the researchers' latitude to shape the survey data they analyze.
 To users of existing SWB data, we caution against interpreting SWB analyses as measures of the standard utility notions.
-Researchers should keep this caution in mind when drawing policy implications from such analyses.
-To researchers who add their own SWB question to an ongoing survey, we recommend tweaking the standard wording of a question if doing so can bring it more in line with the utility notion the responses will be used to represent.19 Among the eight SWB questions investigated in this paper, our respondents report that our newly phrased Personal Well-Being question-"On a scale from 0 to 10, how would you rate your overall personal well-being?"-while still far from cleanly eliciting self-centered flow utility, comes the closest.
+Researchers should keep this caution in mind when drawing scientific and policy conclusions from such analyses.
+To researchers who add their own SWB question to an ongoing survey, we recommend tweaking the standard wording of a question if doing so can bring it more in line with the utility notion the responses will be used to represent.20 Among the eight SWB questions investigated in this paper, our respondents report that our newly phrased Personal Well-Being question-"On a scale from 0 to 10, how would you rate your overall personal well-being?" while still far from cleanly eliciting self-centered flow utility, comes the closest to doing so.
 This short and simple question may be a promising point of departure for further tweaking.
-To researchers who can add multiple questions to a survey or are designing their own survey (or can do an auxiliary survey on a different sample), we additionally suggest that it may be useful to include introspective questions
+To researchers who can add multiple questions to a survey or are designing their own survey (or can do an auxiliary survey on a different sample), we additionally suggest that it may be useful to include introspective questions like ours.
+These can be used to shed light on how successfully the SWB question gets respondents to think about their response in a way consistent with the desired utility notion.